-Sexual harassment is a common complaint received under the Sex Discrimination Ordinance.
-Unlawful acts include both unwelcome person-to-person conducts of a sexual nature and a sexually-hostile environment.
+Sexual harassment constitutes the majority of complaints received under the Sex Discrimination Ordinance (SDO).
+Unlawful acts include both unwelcome person-to-person conducts of a sexual nature and a sexually hostile environment.

 Carol never imagined that, after 10 years, she would leave her job at a trading company this way.
 "My performance was consistently good and I was promoted three years ago.
-My job required me to engage in social activities outside the office and overseas business trips with my boss, Mr Cheung.
+My job required me to engage in social activities outside the office and to go on overseas business trips with my boss, Mr Cheung.
 Mr Cheung frequently asked me to sit next to him, and he took every opportunity to touch me.
 He even described the shape of my body in front of others.
 I gave him hostile looks and it should be obvious to him that his behaviour was totally unwelcome.
 I avoided seeing him, but he threatened to demote me if I did not talk to him face to face," said Carol.